loreenzo02/loreenzo02/README.md

 # Programming languages

-I've worked with many languages, this are C, Java, Python, Solidity...
-I am enthusiastic with the develompent and the world of software.
+I've worked with many languages, this are C, Java, Python, Solidity...:money_mouth_face: I am enthusiastic with the develompent and the world of software:robot:.
 Actually, I'm studying to be a good full stack developer.
-My personal values are the hardwork and the entrepreneurship.
+My personal values are the hardwork and the entrepreneurship. :sunglasses:

 # Languages